wvandertoorn/ADAPT/README.md

 ...
 ```

-* `rel_filepath`: contains the filepath of the fast5 file relative to INPUT_PATH
-* `read_id`: the read_ids of the entries in the fast5 file
-* `adapter_start`: Coordinate of the start of the adapter signal
-* `adapter_end`: Coordinate of the end of the adapter signal

-`adapter_start`=`adapter_end`=0 indicates that no adapter sequence was detected in this read.

 ### trim

-In mode `trim`, the output directory will additionally contain copies of the input fast5 files in which the signal dataset attribute of the read is modified (adapter is trimmed off).
-In this case, the output directory can directly be used as the input path of the basecaller.
-Reads for which no adapter was detected are removed from the multi fast5 files, and in the case of single fast5 files, no file is created.
+In mode `trim`, the output directory contains modified copies of the input fast5 files in which the adapter signal is trimmed off.
+In this case, the output directory can be directly used as the input path of the basecaller.
+For multi fast5 files, reads for which no adapter was detected are removed.
+For single fast5 files, no file is created.

 ### extract

-In mode `extract`, semicolon-separated extracted_adapter_[FILENAME].csv files are created in addition.
+In mode `extract`, semicolon-separated `extracted_adapter_[FILENAME].csv` files are created in the output directory.

-This file contains the extracted adapter signal per read in integer16 format and the relevant signal parameters to transform the extracted signal to pA using `raw_pA = np.array(parange / digitisation * (raw_int + offset), dtype=np.float32)`.
+This file contains the extracted adapter signal per read in integer16 format, as well as the relevant signal parameters to transform the extracted signal to pA using `raw_pA = np.array(parange / digitisation * (raw_int + offset), dtype=np.float32)`.

+The file contains the following columns:

+* `rel_filepath`:  the relative filepath of the fast5 file with respect to `input_path`.
+* `read_id`: the read IDs of the entries in the fast5 file.
+* `extraction_buffer`:the padding used in extracting the adapter, i.e. `|adapter_signal| = (adapter_end + extraction_buffer)-(adapter_start-extraction_buffer)`.
+* `digitisation`: as reported in fast5 file.
+The digitisation is the number of quantisation levels in the Analog to Digital
+Converter (ADC).
+That is, if the ADC is 12 bit, digitisation is 4096 (2^12).
+* `range`: as reported in fast5 file.
+The full scale measurement range in pico amperes.
+* `offset`: as reported in fast5 file.
+The ADC offset error.
+This value is added when converting the signal to pico ampere.
+* `adapter_signal`: the extracted adapter signal in integer16 format.

-If no adapter was detected in a read, there is no entry for this read (read id) in this file.
+Reads for which no adapter was detected are excluded in this file.

+An example of `extracted_adapter_[FILENAME].csv` :

 ```{csv}
 rel_filepath;read_id;extraction_buffer;digitisation;range;offset;adapter_signal